pingcap/docs-cn/grafana-performance-overview-dashboard.md

 - Duration: Execution time

-    - The duration from receiving a request from the client to TiDB till TiDB exeucting the request and returning the result to the client.
+    - The duration from receiving a request from the client to TiDB till TiDB executing the request and returning the result to the client.
 In general, client requests are sent in the form of SQL statements; however, this duration can include the execution time of commands such as `COM_PING`, `COM_SLEEP`, `COM_STMT_FETCH`, and `COM_SEND_LONG_DATA`.
     - TiDB supports Multi-Query, which means the client can send multiple SQL statements at one time, such as `select 1; select 1; select 1;`.
 In this case, the total execution time of this query includes the execution time of all SQL statements.

 - avg: Average time to execute all requests